TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 ## Final Recap

-- **Project Root Files:**
+- **Root Files:**
-  - `index.html` loads Google Fonts and `src/index.css`.
+  - **index.html** loads Google Fonts and `src/index.css`.
-  - `tailwind.config.js` defines your steampunk colors (with dark variants) and custom fonts.
+  - **tailwind.config.js** defines steampunk colors (with dark variants) and custom fonts.
-  - `vite.config.ts` configures Vite with the official Tailwind plugin and sets the base URL.
+  - **vite.config.ts** sets up Vite with the Tailwind plugin and the proper base URL.
-  - `.prettierrc` and `.prettierignore` are in the root.
+  - **.prettierrc** and **.prettierignore** are in the root.
 - **/src Folder:**
-  - `index.css` starts with global styles (including a light/dark theme) and then loads Tailwind utilities so that Tailwind font classes (like font-special, font-arbutus, font-cinzel) override the global default when applied.
+  - **index.css** starts with global custom styles (including a light/dark theme and a complete `@media` block for light mode) then loads Tailwind directives so that Tailwind utility classes (like `font-special`) override the global defaults.
-  - `App.tsx` uses Tailwind classes to apply your custom fonts and colors.
+  - **App.tsx** uses Tailwind classes to apply your custom fonts and colors.
-- **Storybook, Prettier, and GitHub Pages** are fully configured.
+- **Storybook, Prettier, and GitHub Pages** are fully configured and deployable.

-Follow these steps exactly to get a complete, functional steampunk-themed Vite + React project with a light/dark mode and custom fonts.
-Enjoy your project!
+This tutorial includes every necessary step and file, including a complete light mode adjustment block instead of a placeholder comment.
+Follow these instructions exactly for a fully functional steampunk-themed project with light/dark support and custom fonts.
+Happy coding!